miqui/Beapi-API-Framework/README.md

 **FAQ**

 **Q: How hard is this to implement?**
 **A:** Can you write controllers and models?
 Thats all thats needed to implement this plugin.
-Just the most basic understanding
+Just the most basic understanding of MVC implementation.

 **Q: How do I implement the listener for IO state webhook on my proxy/Message queue?**
 **A:** It merely requires an endpoint to send the data to.
-I may actually create a simple script in the future with ehCache to do this for people as a side project.
+As a side project, I may actually create a simple daemon in the future with ehCache to do this for people.